Raven Arms: MP-25

 The MP-25 can hold six .25 ACP rounds in the magazine, plus one in the chamber, and is finished in chrome, satin nickel or black.
 The grips can be either wood or imitation mother-of-pearl handles.
 There is a similar model called the Raven Arms P-25.
 Both have similar blowback and envelope designs and are essentially identical firearms.

 Early models have a sliding bar safety that will not allow the pistol to chamber a round or cock the striker if the safety is not in the fire position when the slide is pulled back.
 Later models have a push up safety that will not allow the action to be cycled at all when engaged.

+The firing pin also acts as the ejector.
+It protrudes from its hole when the slide nears the end of its rearward travel, contacting the spent case and sending it up and out of the pistol.
+The gun's fixed sights are cast into the top of the slide.
+The trigger pull is fairly stiff, at about 8 pounds, 6 ounces.

 There are conflicting views on the MP-25.
 Critics refer to it by the pejorative term "Saturday night special", as it is both easily concealed and affordable enough that the poor can afford to purchase it.
-However, Roy Innis, president of the activist group Congress of Racial Equality (CORE), rejected the pejorative term: "To make inexpensive guns impossible to get is to say that you're putting a money test on getting a gun.
-It's racism in its worst form."
 Some advocates of the pistol say that it is reliable, despite its low cost.

 Association of Firearm and Tool Mark Examiners (AFTE) reported that a Phoenix Arms Model Raven with an altered or damaged sear tip discharged unintentionally when the safety was moved "off" after the trigger had been pulled with the safety "on".